piyushmakad/piyushmakad/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a dedicated Software Development Engineer (SDE 1) at Cinestox, specializing in backend development.<br>
 💻 I enjoy building scalable and real-time systems, leveraging my skills in JavaScript, Python, Java, and technologies like ReactJS, NodeJS, PostgreSQL, Docker, and Kafka.<br>
-🚀 My projects include a scalable chat application using Socket.io, Redis, and Next.js, a full-stack blog app built with the MERN stack, a real-time trading system powered by Kafka, and an Android shopping app.<br>
+🚀 My projects include a scalable chat application using Socket.io, Redis, and Next.js, a full-stack blog app built with the MERN stack, an Android shopping app, and <strong>AUtoGit AI</strong> — an AI-powered dev assistant that transcribes meetings, summarizes repositories, and answers source code questions using vector search.<br>
 🌱 Currently deepening my expertise in Golang, Django, TypeScript, and Prisma.<br>
 📫 Let's connect and collaborate on impactful tech!